Terms and Conditions

 The training vehicle provided is taxed, insured for the purposes of driving tuition, fully roadworthy and fitted with dual controls.
 Relevant documents will be available on request

 4a.
 Vehicle Damage

-Any insurance excess payable due to damage during training sessions will be met my me (Steve King).
+Any insurance excess payable due to damage during training sessions will be met my "US" or "ME".
 Any insurance excess payable due to damage during the driving test will met by the you, the pupil.

 5. Motoring Convictions

-You must inform me IMMEDIATELY of any motoring convictions you have.
+You must inform us IMMEDIATELY of any motoring convictions you have.
 You are liable for any motoring convictions gained while driving on a lesson or test.

 6. Driving Tests

-I will discuss with you test readiness and come to an agreement on when to book a driving test.
+We will discuss with you test readiness and come to an agreement on when to book a driving test.
 We will agree upon lessons necessary to ensure you get to a standard that will enable you to pass the DVSA test AND be ready for driving safely without supervision.
-If you miss any of these lessons, I reserve the right to reschedule the test or to withhold the use of the training car for the driving test.
-I will not do so without giving you prior notice.
+If you miss any of these lessons, we reserve the right to reschedule the test or to withhold the use of the training car for the driving test.
+We will not do so without giving you prior notice.

 You may book your test when we agree on your test readiness & suitable dates and times.

 b.
 Your Licence